 After you’ve gained a deeper understanding of your audience, you can begin to figure out which topics your audience likes to explore.

 If you want to know what keywords your visitors are USING to land on your site, your Google Analytics Acquisition report > Campaign > Organic Keywords is where you can see this information.
 Or if you have Search Console connected to your analytics (which you should!), go to Acquisition report > Search Console > Queries.
-Google Search Console is another place you can find this information.
-We also have an organic search dashboard to help make getting this information super easy.

 While keyword use is still important in search engine optimization (SEO) today, keep in mind that optimization for search engines comes second to optimization for the user.
 Make sure your content is readable, engaging, and fresh and optimize for SEO naturally.
 If your content is rich, relevant, and well-constructed, you’ll likely please readers while touching on many key terms more organically throughout.